ABOUT THE BOOK

 The Asante Kingdom faces rebellion and the decline of its role in the Atlantic slave trade.
 Change will come.
 Kwame, Kwaku, and Baako balance the life they know with new possibilities for their future.

-We Are Akan is a work of historical fiction that follows three months in the lives of Kwame, Kwaku, and Baako, ages 11-13, who live in and near the fictional town of Tanoso in the Asante Kingdom.
+We Are Akan is a work of historical fiction for middle grade readers, their families, and educators.
+It follows three months in the lives of Kwame, Kwaku, and Baako, ages 11-13, who live in and near the fictional town of Tanoso in the Asante Kingdom.

 The Asante Kingdom was real and existed for almost 200 years, 1701-1900.
 It grew to become the most powerful kingdom in West Africa of its time.
 The Akan were its principal ethnic group.
 At its height in 1807, the kingdom included most of the area that is now the nation of Ghana.